 In 2009, Robin created HorseSpirit Arts, LLC and began exhibiting her own art in local juried art shows.
 In 2013, she opened HorseSpirit Arts Gallery, where she exhibited her work and that of other local Artists.
 The gallery was originally located in western Ellicott City on the edge of Glenelg inside a store called Westwood Unique.
 Just one year later, Robin tripled the size of her gallery and the number of Artists she represented.

 In the fall of 2015, Robin moved HorseSpirit Arts Gallery to Historic Ellicott City’s Main Street.
-It is now an eclectic, up-lifting collection of the original creations of 41 local Artists whose work includes: Paintings, Sculpture, Mixed Media, Photography, Glass & Mosaics, Jewelry, Ceramics, Woodworking, and Fiber & Wearable Art.
+It is now an eclectic, up-lifting collection of the original creations of over 45 local Artists whose work includes: Paintings, Sculpture, Mixed Media, Photography, Glass & Mosaics, Jewelry, Ceramics, Woodworking, and Fiber & Wearable Art.